-Grading Policy Complete 70% of your OPTIMATH online assignments, and average 70% or more on both your homework and test scores, and you will pass the course with an S Satisfactory and be eligible for college-credit math.
+Grading Policy Non-credit students must average 70% or more on your quiz and test scores, and you will pass the course with an S Satisfactory and be eligible for college-credit Math 380.

-If you are unable to complete the course with a satisfactory level of skill, you will receive a U.

-If you receive a U, your options are i) you can take the Prealgebra course again, or, ii) review the course online yourself and take the assessment test.
+If you are unable to complete the course with a satisfactory level of skill, you will receive a U. If you receive a U, your options are i) you can take the Prealgebra course again, or, ii) review the course online yourself and take the assessment test.
 If you are able to pass the assessment test, then you are eligible for college-credit math, the same as passing this course.